PointFiveLabs/s3dmap/README.md

 Accepting PRs!

+- Support Parquet Inventory input (available in our [platform](https://pointfive.co))
+- Automate Inventory export creation, using AWS CLI or IaC files (Terraform/CloudFormation) (available in our [platform](https://pointfive.co))
+- Obtain an existing Inventory export directly from the target bucket
-- Adding other GIS-like layers of insights (available in our [platform](https://pointfive.co)):
+- Ingesting and processing other GIS-like layers of insights (available in our [platform](https://pointfive.co)):
     - Cost (CUR)
     - Access Logs
     - Lifecycle Rules
     - Object Attributes
     - CloudFront
-- Support Parquet Inventory input (available in our [platform](https://pointfive.co))
-- Obtain an existing Inventory export directly from the target bucket
-- Automate Inventory export creation, using AWS CLI or IaC files (Terraform/CloudFormation) (available in our [platform](https://pointfive.co))